-All sites will be listed as such:
+All sites will be listed as such: SITE "Default Web Site"

-''' SITE "Default Web Site" (id:1,bindings:http/:80:test.com,state:Started) SITE "badsite" (id:3,bindings:http/:80:,state:Started) '''
+(id:1,bindings:http/:80:test.com,state:Started) SITE "badsite"

-For all non-SSL sites, ensure that the IP:port:host binding triplet contains a host name.
-In the example above, the first site is configured as recommended given the Default Web Site has a host header of test.com. badsite, however, does not have a host header configured - it shows :80: which means all IPs over port 80, with no host header.
+(id:3, bindings:http/:80:, state:Started) For all non-SSL sites, ensure that the IP:port:host binding triplet contains a host name.
+In the example above, the first site is configured as recommended given the Default Web Site has a host header of test.com.badsite, however, does not have a host header configured - it shows :80: which means all IPs over port 80, with no host header.

-Obtain a listing of all sites by using the following append. exe command:
+Obtain a listing of all sites by using the following appcmd.exe command: Enter the following command in AppCmd.exe to configure the host header: